Qatar Mustaqel Visa — Qatar

 Source 1 | Source 2

-• Police clearance certificate: You’ll need a clean criminal record.
+• Police clearance certificate: Applicants need a recent clearance showing no disqualifying record.

-• Proof of work experience: This is part of the standard document set for both categories.
+• Proof of work experience: This is part of the documented evidence required for the application.

 Source